Management Respect for Human Rights(Under review)

 - Guiding Principles on Business and Human Rights (United Nations)

-Additionally, the Mitsubishi Chemical Group Charter of Corporate Behavior features a section on “Respecting Human Rights,” which states that we must respect the dignity and rights of all people without engaging in unfair discrimination on the basis of race, gender, religion, or any other reason.
+The Global Policy on Respecting Human Rights, Employment and Labor states that we must respect the dignity and rights of all people without engaging in unfair discrimination on the basis of race, gender, religion, or any other reason.

-In Japan, the Group’s corporate intranet hosts a human Rights section in the Compliance Guidebook that all employees in the domestic Group can view, which clearly states our respect for the personalities and human rights of every individual, along with our intention to create a psychologically safe workplace.
+In Japan, the Group’s corporate intranet hosts a human rights section in the Compliance Guidebook that all employees in the domestic Group can view, which clearly states our respect for the personalities and human rights of every individual, along with our intention to create a psychologically safe workplace.
 Moreover, this section clearly states that employees shall not treat people unfairly on the basis of gender, age, nationality, race, ideology, creed, religion, education, origin, disease, disability, sexual orientation/gender identity (including LGBTQ+*) and shall not engage in harassment or discrimination, or other behavior that impinge on their character or human rights.

 Establishing a Sustainable Supply Chain